harmonydata/harmonydata.github.io/content/en/blog/combining-multiple-survey-sources.md

 {{< image src="/images/Understanding Data Harmonisation.webp" alt="Understanding Data Harmonisation" title="Understanding Data Harmonisation" >}}

-Data harmonisation refers to the process of bringing together disparate data sources, standardizing variables and measures, to create a cohesive, comprehensive dataset that can be analyzed as a whole.
+Data harmonisation refers to the process of bringing together disparate data sources, standardizing variables and measures, to create a cohesive, comprehensive dataset that can be analysed as a whole.
 This practice is pivotal in overcoming the inherent limitations of single-source data, enabling researchers to address broader questions with higher degrees of accuracy and detail.
 However, it's not without challenges—differences in survey design, data collection methodologies, and measurement scales can pose significant hurdles.

 ---